benslack19/benslack19.github.io/_pages/about.md

 I'm a biotech applications scientist, neuroscientist, part-time educator, wanna-be data scientist, and full-time consumer of Mexican food.

-I received my bachelor's in biochemistry from UCLA, my master's and doctorate in neuroscience from Yale, and performed postdoctoral research at the Salk Institute.
-When I'm not working at my real job, I'm either watching Netflix, surfing, hiking, or eating at a well-reviewed restaurant with my wife somewhere in California.
+I studied biochemistry at UCLA before earning my doctorate in neuroscience from Yale.
+I performed postdoctoral research at the Salk Institute before I turned into an adult and got a real job.
+I can be found coding, surfing (aka trying not to drown), or eating at a well-reviewed restaurant with my wife somewhere in California.